-While our theoretical and empirical results imply very simple fiscal rules in the case where the planner seeks to simply maximize aggregate GDP, our framework also provides a flexible toolkit for evaluating the welfare effects of fiscal policy targeting more localized economic downturns, where not all marginal labor is supplied by underemployed households with zero marginal disutility from labor.
-For example, suppose the initial shock to which the policymaker is responding is very concentrated in some areas and underemployment is less widespread.
-In this case, if the planner continues to have no redistributional preferences, the welfare effect of government purchases equals:
+While our theoretical and empirical results imply very simple fiscal rules in the case where the planner seeks to simply maximize aggregate consumption, our framework also provides a flexible toolkit for evaluating the welfare effects of fiscal policy targeting more localized economic downturns, where not all marginal labor is supplied by underemployed households with zero marginal disutility from labor.
+Concretely, we now suppose the initial shock to which the policymaker is responding is potentially concentrated in some areas and underemployment is less widespread.
+In this case, if the planner continues to have no redistributional preferences, our results imply that the welfare effect of government purchases equals:

-$$dW = -\sum{n \in N} \mu_n \Delta_n d\ell_n^1 \tag{22}$$
+$$dW = -\sum{n \in N} \mu_n \Delta_n d\ell_n^1 \tag{24}$$

-Equation 22 demonstrates that the planner does not simply wish to maximize aggregate income, but also wants to direct stimulus to those households who are most severely underemployed.
-Accordingly, the planner should target not only households with high MPCs but also those with high labor wedges, those who buy goods produced by households with high labor wedges, etc.
+Equation 24 demonstrates that the planner does not simply wish to maximize aggregate income, but also wants to direct stimulus to those households who are most severely underemployed.
+Accordingly, the planner should target not only households with high MPCs but also those with